LimeAndPyro/RPM-AND-HANDLES/README.md

 https://www.unknowncheats.me/forum/programming-for-beginners/267073-coding-hacking-introduction-guide-practical-external-game-hacking.html

-its a older guide to im going to reitterate what is going on here using my own words as well as words from this guide
+This is a older guide so im going to reitterate what is going on here using my own words as well as words from this guide

 #What is READ PROCESS MEMORY?